 ACORN (Addison County Relocalization Network) is a 501(c)(3) non-profit community organization based in Middlebury, VT whose mission is to promote the growth and health of local food and agriculture in Vermont’s southern Champlain Valley.
 We are working with growers, schools, businesses and community and statewide partners to increase the consumption of locally-grown food.
 For more information, go to http://acornvt.org/.

-As of May 14, we are reminding shoppers to please shop alone and limit shopping trips whenever possible.
+We are asking shoppers to please shop alone and limit shopping trips whenever possible.

 Starting April 19, all Co-op Staff, per Vermont order, will wear masks in the store.